ofiwg/libfabric/man/fi_peer.3.md

 of using peer providers is to avoid overhead, providers must be explicitly written to support the peer provider mechanisms.

+There are two peer provider models.
+In the example listed above, both peers are full providers in their own right and usable in a stand-alone fashion.
+In a second model, one of the peers is known as an offload provider.
+An offload provider implements a subset of the libfabric API and targets the use of specific acceleration hardware.
+For example, network switches may support collective operations, such as barrier or broadcast.
+An offload provider may be written specifically to leverage this capability;
+however, such a provider is not usable for general purposes.
+As a result, an offload provider is paired with a main peer provider.

 # PEER CQ

 The peer CQ defines a mechanism by which a peer provider may insert completions